albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 -  Scroll along the valley to the south east across the lake Lac d'Annecy.
 -  Click :ref:`append-position-to-flight-plan` |Append Position to Flight Plan|.
-The clicked position will be added as an user-defined waypoint to the end of your plan.
+The clicked position will be added as an user defined waypoint to the end of your plan.

 Click undo |Undo| or redo |Redo| in the toolbar if you don't like what you just added.